• Skip to primary navigation

 WHICH BONDS ARE BEST?

 Short-term junk bonds?
 Long-term high-grade corporates?
 Intermediate municipals?
-With so many maturities and different types of issuers to choose from, how does one decide which bonds are best?
+How does one decide which bonds are best with so many maturities and different types of issuers to choose from?
 By comparing every type of bond!
 And, include stocks in the comparisons to create diversified portfolios of stocks and bonds.
-Because investors invest via diversified portfolios (of stocks and bonds – not either in isolation).
+That’s important because investors invest via diversified portfolios of stocks and bonds – and not either in isolation.

 Choosing the percent of stocks versus bonds is one of the first decisions an investor (or an investor’s investment advisor) makes.
-From there, he must determine the maturity of bonds in the portfolio: how long will the investor lend his money?
+From there, they must determine the maturity of bonds in the portfolio: how long will the investor lend money?
+Should short-term bonds be used to hedge rising interest rates?
+Or should long-term bonds be used to hedge stock market risk?

-This presentation will first be presented to the Financial Planning Association annual conference in Chicago, on Wednesday, October 3rd, 2018.
+This presentation was made to the Financial Planning Association annual conference in Chicago, on Wednesday, October 3rd, 2018.

 THE SUPER DIVERSIFIER